 Healing

-According to Gurmat, suffering arises through the misidentification of the empirical ego and its attachments, yet the cure also lies in suffering.
+According to Gurmat, suffering arises through the misidentification of the ego-complex and its attachments, yet the cure also lies with the ego-complex.

-The illusionary ego is the cause of ones suffering; yet required for its cure.
+Haumai (ego-complex) is the cause of one’s suffering; yet required for its cure.
 (SGGSJ 466).

-Sikh tradition emphasise mindfulness (symran) of one mortality, and its acceptance is the key to healing, shifting ones intrinsic goals, engendering humility, change of priorities, experience of present moment, intimacy in relationships, innate sense of gratitude, acceptance and openness or optimism.
+Symran (Sym-recall, maran-death) is also the remembrance and acceptance of one’s mortality.
+This is yet another key to healing, shifting ones intrinsic goals, engendering humility, change of priorities, experience of present moment, intimacy in relationships, innate sense of gratitude, acceptance and openness or optimism.
 (SGGSJ 581-582) Simran (skt.
 Smrti or mindfulness) is also translated as sim (mindful) + maran (death).

 Anxieties and fear generated by this encounter with mortality is addressed internally through meditation on Naam (Naam Simran or mindfulness on Naam) and externally through engaging in ethical selfless service (seva) towards existence (SGGSJ 176).

-Compassion depends on being able to recognise something about the other in ourselves.
-(Brazier 1997).
-The inevitability of death enables us to see something about our self within all, giving rise to contentment for oneself and compassion for another.
+Compassion depends on being able to recognise something about the other in ourselves but is only possible through once one is content.
+Contentment is cultivated through Symran firstly as Present moment awareness, which through commitment and practice brings about Presence in present moment by moment unfolding of experience.
+While the inevitability of death enables one to see something about their self within all, giving rise to compassion for oneself and compassion for others.
 (SGGSJ 3, 350)

 Both suffering (dukha) and non-suffering (sukha) are seen as two sides of the same coin and even described as two garments wore by human beings.
 (SGGSJ 149).
-Therefore, the Sikh personality encounters both pain and pleasure alike, inevitable yet transient.
+Therefore, the self-realised (Gurmukh) encounters both pain and pleasure alike, inevitable yet transient.
 (SGGSJ 57)

 The process of healing involves the holistic approach to the realisation of the spiritual self.
-(Singh 1990).
 This process involves consciousness experiencing five realms.
-Ethical living and righteousness or Dharam Khand; Gyan khand (realm of wisdom), Saram khand (effort); Karam khand (grace or synchronicity) and Sach khand (Truth or True nature).
-(SGGSJ 7-8; Kohli, 1974).
+Ethical living and righteousness or Dharam Khand; Gyan khand (realm of wisdom), Saram khand (effort); Karam khand (grace or synchronicity) and Sach khand (Truth or authentic nature).
+(SGGSJ 7-8).

-Dharam khand is the external sphere, while wisdom, effort and grace are regarded as the tri-dimensional inner sphere (Singh 1970),as consciousness progress through the tri-dimensional spheres, ones True Nature or original face is realised.
+Dharam khand is the external sphere, while wisdom, effort and grace are regarded as the tri-dimensional inner sphere as consciousness progress through the tri-dimensional spheres, ones True Nature or original face is realised.

 Contentment and compassion are considered as two essential qualities towards self-realisation and both self and non-self healing.
 (SGGSJ 3, Maskeen 1990)